peterhry/peterhrynkow.com/_drafts/component-api.md

 #### Rendered UI
 What UI elements can the user interact with?
 Buttons, text inputs, drop down menus — these are all part of the component's API.

-What are the guiding principals behind the API desig

 The design of a component's API has huge implications for the consumer: